HagOrMan/personal-dump/entry.md

 # About
 This is the entry point for all of my personal notes.
 What does it tell you?
-That remainds to be seen.
+That remains to be seen.